mrismanaziz/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## What time did the man go to the dentist?
+Tooth hurt-y.